nicola-guidi/My-Home-Lab/README.md

 Action:       Allow
 ```

-Inbound traffic from the WAN to the LAN is explicitly denied:
+Unsolicited inbound traffic from WAN to LAN is explicitly denied:

 ```text
 Source:       WAN / Any